-1. Prior to confirmation of their appointment as members of the Arbitral Tribunal under Article 22 (2) (b) and (c) of this Agreement, candidates shall disclose to the disputing parties any past or present interest, relationship or matter that is likely to affect their independence or impartiality, or that might reasonably be seen as creating a direct or indirect conflict of interest, or that creates or might reasonably be seen as creating an appearance of impropriety or bias.
+- 1. Prior to confirmation of their appointment as members under Article 24 (Settlement of Disputes between Investors of a Party and the other Party) of this Agreement, candidates shall disclose to the disputing parties any past or present interest, relationship or matter that is likely to affect their independence or impartiality, or that might reasonably be seen as creating a direct or indirect conflict of interest, or that creates or might reasonably be seen as creating an appearance of impropriety or bias.
 To this end, candidates shall make all reasonable efforts to become aware of any such interests, relationships or matters.
-The disclosure of past interests, relationships or matters shall cover at least the last five (5) years prior to a candidate becoming aware that he or she is under consideration for appointment as member in a dispute under this Agreement.

-2. Following their appointment, members shall at all times continue to make all reasonable efforts to become aware of any interests, relationships or matters referred to in Article 3(1) of this Code of Conduct.
+The disclosure of past interests, relationships or matters shall cover at least the last five (5) years prior to a candidate becoming aware that he or she is under consideration for appointment as member in a dispute under this Agreement. - 2.
+Following their appointment, members shall at all times continue to make all reasonable efforts to become aware of any interests, relationships or matters referred to in Article 3(1) of this Code of Conduct.
 Members shall at all times disclose such interests, relationships or matters throughout the performance of their duties by informing the disputing parties and the Parties.
-They shall also communicate matters concerning actual or potential violations of this Code of Conduct to the disputing parties and the state of the Parties.
+They shall also communicate matters concerning actual or potential violations of this Code of Conduct to the disputing parties and the Parties.